UBC Blogs Guide

 How do I use UBC Blogs?

-You will first create a UBC Blogs website, then be able to customize it for your course purposes.
+First, you will create a UBC Blogs website and then customize it for your educational purposes.

-Click any bar below for instructions and tips for using UBC Blogs.
+Click any accordion bar below for instructions and tips for using UBC Blogs.

 Expand All